 How many days are enough for the Philippines?

-What shouldn’t you miss in the Philippines?
+What should you not miss in the Philippines?

 What is the most beautiful place in the Philippines?